simeks/deform/README.md

 `solver` selects which solver to use for the energy minimization.
 Available solvers are `gco`, `gridcut`, and `icm`.
 Note: deform needs to be compiled with `DF_ENABLE_GCO` and `DF_ENABLE_GRIDCUT` for `gco` and `gridcut` to be enabled.

+`update_rule` specifies the update rule for updating the displacement field.
+This can be either `additive` or `compositive`.
+The first option updates the displacement field according to `u(x) = u(x) + delta`, while the second uses composition, i.e., `u(x) = u(x+delta) + delta`.
+Compositive updates should produce a more diffeomorphic transformation.
+Note: compositive updates are still considered an experimental feature.

 `constraints_weight` sets the weight that is applied for constrained voxels.
 A really high value means hard constraints while a lower value may allow